The Beginner’s Guide to WordPress 404 Error Pages

 Click OK, then right-click the new 404.php file.
 Select View/Edit from the drop-down and paste the code that you previously copied.
 Of course, you can edit the content to your own requirements.
 Once you save the file, you’re all set!

 Alternatively, you can use WordPress plugins such as 404page and Custom 404 Pro to achieve the same goal.
 Once installed, they enable you to replace your theme’s default 404 page or create one if your theme doesn’t have one included.
-They’ll be ideal if you’re wary about tinkering with your WordPress core file structure.
+These plugins will be ideal if you’re wary about tinkering with your WordPress core file structure.

 2. Set Up an Automatic Redirect to a More Useful Page